-Year 12 Drama will develop from the previous year with new theatre forms, styles and plays being investigated through the assessment standards.
-The course is primarily practical one that explores four areas: The purpose of Drama in our lives and communities; developing our understanding and use of the elements, techniques, conventions and technologies of Drama; developing our ideas through innovation, imagination and the use of personal experiences.
-We learn how to co-operate and collaborate with others to execute these ideas into action.
-Drama is concerned with communicating and interpreting.
-We do this through discussion and writing about our own and others' work, and then by making drama works in a variety of ways, including devising, workshops, impromptu work, scripted work and live theatre.
+Year 12 Drama is a practical participation course that explores these four areas:

+- developing your understanding and use of the elements, techniques, conventions and technologies of Drama; - developing ideas through innovation, imagination and the use of personal experiences - learning to co-operate and collaborate with others to execute these ideas into action. - Drama is concerned with communicating and interpreting.
+We do this through discussion, writing about our own and others' work, and then by making drama.

-What will I learn and How will I learn?
+What will I learn and how will I learn?

+Drama learning unfolds through a variety of ways, including devising, workshops, impromptu work, scripted work and attending live theatre performances.
 This Level 2 course extends core skills in Drama.
 Students must be willing to actively participate in all activities.
 Students will work in groups, learning to co-operate and collaborate.
 They will work with and grow advanced knowledge and awareness of dramatic techniques, elements and conventions, using these to create strong performance pieces.
 Students will devise original drama, bring to life scripted works, expand their skills and confidence as performers.
 Students will extend their knowledge of theatre forms, dramatic elements and conventions, and use these in increasingly effective ways.